 - Defamation: defamation is a complex area.
 Defamation may occur when someone makes a statement that causes serious harm to a person’s reputation.
 The law allows you to post comments containing your honestly held opinion, provided you identify the facts on which you are expressing your opinion.
 Posting untrue statements is against the law if they cause serious harm to a person’s reputation or are likely to do so.
 Comments deemed to contain defamatory statements will be removed.

 - Disclaimer: this definition is not to be regarded as a statement of the law nor should it be relied upon to make any judgement as to whether content is potentially defamatory.
 It is up to you to decide whether to take specific legal advice.

 - Threats: comments containing threats of public fear, terrorism or threats towards any individual are not permitted.

 - Copyright: ensure that you own the copyright to any material you put on the site – especially if you have copied it from another source.
 If we are in doubt about the ownership of content we will remove it from the site.

-When you make a comment you will be asked to to provide a valid email address.
-Your details will only be used to contact you if you have expressed an interest in or to contact you about your comment should there be any concern about it.
-Wheel of Health will not pass on your details to any other party unless permitted or required by the 1998 Data Protection Act, 20128 GDPR or required by order of a court.
+When you make a comment you will be asked to provide a valid email address.
+Your details will only be used to contact you if you have expressed an interest in us doing so or to contact you about your comment should there be any concern about it.
+Wheel of Health will not pass on your details to any other party unless permitted or required by the 1998 Data Protection Act, 2018 GDPR or required by order of a court.